BigDataBiology/macrel/docs/index.md

 ## Brief

 Macrel stands for Meta(genomic) AMPs Classification and REtrievaL.
 It can be used in a wide-ranging of scenarios, such as screening for novel AMPs, generating candidates to further testing and patenting, as well as, determination of _microbiome quorum sensing_ mechanisms linking AMPs to health conditions or presence of diseases.
-The application is distributed under **GPL v3** license and represents a joint effort of Celio Dias Santos Jr.; Shaojun Pan; Xing-Ming Zhao and Luis Pedro Coelho from the _Institute of Science and Technology for Brain-Inspired Intelligence (ISTBI)_ at Fudan University (Shanghai, China).
+While Macrel as a whole is **GPL v3** licensed (to comply with it being used in some of its dependencies, namely Peptides, Prodigal, Megahit, PALADIN and Scikit-Learn), the macrel-specific code is also licensed under the **MIT** license.
+Macrel represents a joint effort of Celio Dias Santos Jr.; Shaojun Pan; Xing-Ming Zhao and Luis Pedro Coelho from the _Institute of Science and Technology for Brain-Inspired Intelligence (ISTBI)_ at Fudan University (Shanghai, China).

 If you use this software in a publication please cite